returntocorp/intro-to-semgrep-course/responses/01_welcome.md

 After you complete the steps in the Activity section, the bot will either autodetect what you've done and move you to the next step, or perhaps respond to a comment we ask you to write.

-## Note: Ignore the Semgrep scan failure warning
+## 💡 Important Notes

-We'll configure it soon.
+Currently you're likely seeing a Semgrep scan error.
+That's OK, we're going to configure it soon.

+If at any point throughout this lab you're not seeing a bot response or scan update that you'd expect to, try refreshing the page, sometimes things get in a wonky state.

 ## ⌨️ Activity: See Docs Links